yetianmed/subcortex/Group-Parcellation/README.md

 The group-consensus atlas is provided for download in NIFTI and CIFTI (dlabel and dscalar) format.

 The atlas is delineated in 6th generation MNI space (MNI ICBM 152 nonlinear).

+The atlas is also available in MNI152NLin2009cAsym space.

 To facilitate whole-brain connectome mapping, the 3 Tesla version of the atlas is also integrated into several existing cortex-only parcellation atlases and the combined cortex-subcortex atlases are provided for download in CIFTI format.